-The Company has an employment agreement with Robert E. Engle, General Manager, Telles, expiring on January 15, 2011.
+The Company has an employment agreement with Robert E. Engle, General Manager, Telles, expiring on January 15, 2012.
 The agreement will automatically renew from year to year unless either party gives written notice of non-renewal.
+Under the agreement Mr. Engle receives an initial base salary of \$240,000 per year.
+The agreement provides that Mr. Engle is eligible to receive a performance bonus of up to 120% of his base salary, depending on the Compensation Committee's assessment of achievement of individual and Company goals, with a target of 60% of base salary if performance goals are met.
 Pursuant to the terms of the agreement with Mr. Engle, if the Company terminates Mr. Engle's employment without "cause" or if he terminates his employment for "good reason" (each, as defined in the agreement), in addition to any accrued obligations, and contingent on the executive's provision of a timely and complete release of claims against the Company, for the period of twelve months following the termination he will be entitled to continuation of his base salary and payment of COBRA premiums.
 If the Company terminates Mr. Engle's employment without cause or if the executive terminates his employment for "good reason" within the 12-month period immediately following, or the 6-month period immediately prior to, a "change of control" (as defined in the agreement), in addition to any accrued obligations and subject to certain conditions: (i) for a period of twelve months following the termination, the Company will continue Mr. Engle's base salary and payment of COBRA premiums, and (ii) all of Mr. Engle's stock options will be accelerated, subject to certain conditions.
-To the extent Mr. Engle would be subject to tax under Section 4999 of the Internal Revenue Code as a result of company payments and benefits, the payments and benefits will be reduced if the reduction would maximize his total after-tax payments.
+To the extent Mr. Engle would be subject to tax under Section 4999 of the Internal Revenue Code as a result of company payments and benefits, the payments and benefits will be reduccion would maximize his total after-tax payments.